AntoniozLab/python-scraping/README.md

 # Web Scraping

-This repo contains scraping examples using scrapy, selenium an services like anticaptcha/2captcha to resolve authentications.
+This repo contains scraping examples using scrapy, selenium, and services like anti-captcha/2captcha to resolve authentications.

 ## Instructions